Governance

 After leaving university Sam started her career in the Criminal Justice Sector, supporting people when inside prison and upon their release.
 Sam later worked within Early Help supporting families that needed additional resources.
 Through working in both the Criminal Justice and Social Care sectors Sam realised that mental health had a huge impact on people's lives.

-For the last 13 years Sam has worked at Middlesbrough and Stockton Mind, as the Manager for the Children and Young People's Team, helping to expand the service from being the sole Practitioner supporting Children and Young People in the organisation to large team of Practitioners with various skills and backgrounds, overseeing a number of different projects.
-Sam is also now a Service Manager for the South Tees Mental Health Support Team, InsideOut MHST.
+For the last 16 years Sam has worked at Teesside Mind, as the Manager for the Children and Young People's Team, helping to expand the service from being the sole Practitioner supporting Children and Young People in the organisation to large team of Practitioners with various skills and backgrounds, overseeing a number of different projects.
+Sam is also now a Service Manager for the South Tees Mental Health Support Team, InsideOut MHST and Service Development Manager for the Tees Valley Getting Help Service.

 In attendance: